How To Cycle A Shrimp Tank?

 Cycling refers to removing all the toxins from your water and keeping a natural balance in the tank because you may have known so far that your shrimps don’t like change in their life.

-Very small amounts of ammonia are enough to put a massacre in your shrimp colony.
+Very small amounts of ammonia are enough to massacre your shrimp colony.
 In an uncycled tank, shrimps are exposed to high levels of ammonia and nitrite.
 So, you can predict what is going to happen if you do so, can’t you?

-Ammonia produced from respiration, biological waste, etc. is absorbed in the environment naturally.
-But in your closed tank, it becomes a big problem until new colonies of bacteria grow and counter the waste produced by the shrimp.
-The process that converts this toxic ammonia to the less toxic nitrate is called a ‘cycle’.
+Ammonia produced from respiration, biological waste, etc., is absorbed in the environment naturally.
+However, in your closed tank, it becomes a big problem until new colonies of bacteria grow and counter the waste produced by the shrimp.
+The process that converts this toxic ammonia to the less toxic nitrate is called a ‘cycle.’

 If you can keep the balance between your tank and your shrimps, the cycle goes on naturally.

-I will go through the detail later in this article for clearing any confusion of the beginners.
+I will go through the details later in this article to clear up any confusion for beginners.

 Abhisek Mallick, a prominent Indian shrimp expert, notes one of the most common mistakes made by beginners is failing to properly cycle their aquarium.